Indian rupee, markets draw cold comfort from relaxed FDI rules

-MUMBAI India's relaxation of foreign investment rules, aimed at drawing funds needed to turn around slowing economic growth and support a crumbling rupee, barely lifted markets on Wednesday due to doubts whether long-term inflows would materialize anytime soon.
+MUMBAI/NEW DELHI, July 17 India's relaxation of foreign investment rules, aimed at drawing funds needed to turn around slowing economic growth and support a crumbling rupee, barely lifted markets on Wednesday due to doubts whether long-term inflows would materialise anytime soon.

-Prime Minister Manmohan Singh eased FDI rules late on Tuesday for several industries, including insurance and telecoms, although some of the liberalization measures fell short of expectations or came with caveats.
+Prime Minister Manmohan Singh eased FDI rules late on Tuesday for several industries, including insurance and telecoms, although some of the liberalisation measures fell short of expectations or came with caveats.
+(For Factbox double click on )

 The long-pending move to increase the foreign direct investment (FDI) cap in insurance from 26 to 49 percent, for example, still needs approval from parliament, where a bill has been stuck for months.

-The measures came a day after the central bank mounted a defense of the rupee by tightening liquidity and lifting short-term interest rates, in order to make speculation against the currency more difficult.
+The measures came a day after the central bank mounted a defence of the rupee by tightening liquidity and lifting short-term interest rates, in order to make speculation against the currency more difficult.

-Those moves helped to slightly steady a currency that has lost 9 percent against the dollar since the start of May, making it the worst performer among emerging Asian currencies tracked by Reuters, but have not allayed investor worries about the country's record-high current account deficit.
+Those moves helped to slightly steady a currency that has lost 9 percent against the dollar since the start of May, making it the worst performer among emerging Asian currencies tracked by Reuters.

-"Foreign investment rules easing and the recent RBI measures will not be enough to entice overseas investors.
-The government should declare a war on the current account deficit," said Hitendra Dave, head of global markets at HSBC India in Mumbai.

-"All measures in that light will work.
-Otherwise, collateral damage will be too high."

 "FDI easing only makes it easier for foreign investors to put their money in India, but it doesn't change the fundamentals that determines whether it is a good idea to put money in India in the first place," said Nizam Idris, head of fixed income and currency strategy at Macquarie in Singapore.